travis-ci/docs-travis-ci-com/docs/user/database-setup.md

     before_script:
       - curl -X PUT localhost:5984/myapp_test

+### RabbitMQ

+RabbitMQ is not started on boot.
+To make Travis CI start the service for you, add

+    services:
+      - rabbitmq

+to your `.travis.yml`.

+RabbitMQ uses stock configuration, so default vhost, username and password can be relied on.

 ### Riak

 Riak is not started on boot.
 To make Travis CI start the service for you, add